 ADF can connect with multiple Azure’s compatible resources like data lakes, Hadoop, HDInsight, Office 365, and Power BI.
 Connecting all the necessary tools from end-to-end to generate reports and visualization makes Azure Data Factory a holistic solution.

-The monitoring dashboard that is a part of ADF, gives you an overview of the pipelines and transformation with the latest data available in the system.
+The monitoring dashboard which is a part of ADF, gives you an overview of the pipelines and transformation with the latest data available in the system.

 Cloud, a well-known fact, allows you to expand.
 With Azure, you have an elastic system that can expand or shrink according to your IT needs based on the project and business demands.